 Nolia Kitchen

-Nominated for a James Beard Foundation Award, chef and owner Jeff Harris brings the south to Cincinnati on a plate in Nolia Kitchen.
+Nominated for a James Beard Foundation Award in 2024, chef and owner Jeff Harris brings Louisiana to Cincinnati on a plate in Nolia Kitchen.
 Inspired by his upbringing in New Orleans, Harris showcases classic southern flavors with unexpected twists in his restaurant in the Over-the-Rhine neighborhood.

+Looking for more?
+We've got TONS more!
 Check out this handy list of Black-owned restaurants and support them this month and all year long.
+You won't run out of options.

 Black-owned shops and businesses in the Cincy Region

-• Hutch Baby: Hutch Baby is an upscale children’s boutique with fun and colorful clothing for newborns through the tween years.
+- Hutch Baby: Located on Vine Street in Over-the-Rhine, Hutch Baby is an upscale children’s boutique with fun and colorful clothing for newborns through the tween years.

-• District 78: Shop gifts and home decor at District 78 near the University of Cincinnati.
-They have a curated collection of candles, plants, clothing, and more
+- District 78: Shop gifts, home decor and all things luxury lifestyle at District 78 near the University of Cincinnati.
+They have a curated collection of candles, plants, clothing, and more.

-• Soul Palette: Soul Palette creates unique paint experiences and works of art at any scale to celebrate any occasion
+- Soul Palette: Soul Palette creates unique paint experiences and works of art at any scale to celebrate any occasion.
+Book your private lesson today!

 Black-owned breweries and bars in the Cincy Region

-• Esoteric Brewing: Skip the garage and visit Cincinnati’s first brew lounge.
+- Esoteric Brewing: Skip the garage and visit Cincinnati’s first laidback brew lounge.
 Great beer and delicious Korean fried chicken by Decibel Chicken?
 Yes, please!

 Black-owned skin care and spas in Cincinnati

-• Pure Beauty Skin Bar: Get glowing with skin care treatments, facials, and acne prevention.
-Pure Beauty Skin Bar has their own product line of serums, cleansers, UV shields, and more.
+- Skin by Brownlee & Co: Get glowing with skin care treatments, facials, and acne prevention.
+Skin by Brownlee & Co has their own product line of serums, cleansers, UV shields, and more.

 Cultural institutions and tours